Winter storm creates treacherous driving conditions in Regina and around southern Sask.

 Outside of Regina highways are also treacherous, according to the Highway Hotline on Wednesday morning.

-Highway 1 is closed from Balgonie to the Manitoba border and all other roads around the Queen City including the Regina Bypass have a “travel not recommended” status on them, as of 7:30 a.m.
+Highway 1 was closed from Balgonie to the Manitoba border and all other roads around the Queen City including the Regina Bypass had a “travel not recommended” status on them, at 7:30 a.m.

 An image of the Highway Hotline's map around Regina Wednesday morning showing blue travel not recommended status' and a bright red road closure status on Highway 1.